 Twenty-year career managing digital operations, large-scale programs, and cross-functional teams across IBM business units.
 Served as operations lead for a 90-member global design team.
 Managed IBM's strategic vendor relationship with Getty Images.
 Achieved a 91% client satisfaction rating consulting with IBM brands on digital strategy and performance metrics.

-I was involved with Danbury Animal Welfare Society for seven years, serving in board leadership roles including Vice President.
+Served in board leadership roles including Vice President over seven years.
 Contributed to organizational strategy, governance, and the operational health of the society's programs and facilities.

 Early hands-on experience in veterinary and animal care operations — the foundation of a lifelong commitment to animal welfare.